oasis-tcs/openc2-jadn/outline.md

 ## Abstract
 JSON Abstract Data Notation (JADN) is an information modeling language.
 It is based on the CBOR data model (JSON types plus byte string), but JADN types are information-centric rather than data-centric.
-As with ASN.1, JADN specifications have two parts: abstract type definitions and serialization rules.
-Type definitions are independent of data format.
-Serialization rules define how to represent instances of JADN types using specific data formats such as XML, JSON, or CBOR.
+JADN specifications have two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent an instance of a type in a specific data format such as XML, JSON, or CBOR.

-JADN schemas are structured information objects that can be serialized and transferred between applications, displayed in multiple formats such as tables or text-based data definition languages, and translated into concrete schemas for specific data formats.
+A JADN schema is a structured information object that can be serialized and transferred between applications, displayed in multiple documentation formats such as tables and text-based data definition languages, and translated into concrete schemas for specific data formats.

 ## Non-Normative References